 The Knysna Speed Festival story began in 2009 with the first running of the Simola Hillclimb.
 From humble beginnings the event grew rapidly between 2010 and 2012 quickly becoming one of the most popular events on the South African motorsport scene.
 The 2014 event, sponsored by Jaguar South Africa for the first time, provided compelling evidence that the event had come of age and five years later it is the undisputed premier local motorsport event in the country having enjoyed a decade of growth and success.

 It is accepted as the South African equivalent of the renowned Goodwood Festival of Speed which is held annually in the UK.

-The list of beautiful cars that have participated in the past include classics such as the Porsche 956, Porsche 917 and a 1961 LDS Formula 1, 1968 McLaren MV8 Formula 5000; to more modern machinery including a 1989 Formula 1 Dallara, a Gould GR55, March 77B and 79B Formula Atlantics, a variety of Ferrraris, McLaren MP4-12C, 650s, 570s, Lamborghini Gallardo and Aventadors, Porsche GT3RS, Nissan GTRS, Jaguar XKRs Coupe and F-Types, and an Ariel Atom.
+The list of beautiful cars that have participated in the past include classics such as the Porsche 956, Porsche 917, 1961 LDS Formula 1, 1968 McLaren MV8 Formula 5000; to more modern machinery including a 1989 Formula 1 Dallara, 2009 A1GP Ferrari, a Gould GR55, March 77B and 79B Formula Atlantics, a variety of Ferraris, McLaren MP4-12C, 650s, 570s, Lamborghini Gallardo and Aventadors, Porsche GT3RS, Nissan GTRS, Jaguar XKRs Coupe and F-Types, Noble M400s, Radical SR1, and Ariel Atoms.

 The Speed Festival underwent a change in 2014 as we returned to running only our core event the Hillclimb and the charity golf day.
 From kicking off in 2009 with a single event, the festival grew rapidly and by 2012 it hosted a Kart Grand Prix, Motor Show, Slot Car Challenge, Soap Box Derby, 4×4 Challenge, 4×4 Forest Drives, a Golf Day and the Hillclimb.